 To the majority of runners testing out new shoes, landing comfort is the most important factor.
 To decide which design has the best landing comfort, we take into account comfort while running from the first mile through the last (at least six miles at a time).
 Out-of-box comfort is always nice, but it's not a deciding factor for the best landing comfort.
-It's never fun finding out halfway through an hour-long run that the shoes that were so comfy when you ran from one side of the shoe store to the other are now the most ridiculously regrettable things you've ever put on your feet and don't remember why you even run anymore.
+It's never fun finding out halfway through an hour-long run that the shoes that were so comfy when you ran from one side of the shoe store to the other are now the most ridiculously regrettable things you've ever put on your feet, leaving you not remembering why you even run anymore.
 No one wants that.

 Unsurprisingly, a design with more cushioning like the Brooks Ghost 10 typically scores higher in landing comfort.
 The usual formula for the best landing comfort is a balanced design that is not too cushy and not too firm.
 You need balanced cushioning to find consistent comfort.
-We find this with the Saucony Kinvara 8, which scored near the top of our measure.
-We consider the Kinvara 8 to be a maximalist shoe because of its thick, firm EVA foam cushioning with only 4mm of drop between the heel and toe.
-The thick stack make the landing very comfortable, but the foam is also somewhat rigid, so the foot does not sink into each step which would be a little more comfortable for the joints, but might sacrifice some transfer and responsiveness.
+We find this with the Nike Pegasus 34, which scored near the top of our measure.
+Its secret is that it embeds Zoom Air units in the forefoot and heel of its stiff, but cushy Duralon blown rubber midsole.